Architecture

 Policy / routingsrc/electron/agent/tool-policy-engine.ts, src/electron/agent/executor.ts

-See also: Architecture, Features, Security guide, Operator runtime visibility.
+See also: Chronicle, Architecture, Features, Security guide, Operator runtime visibility.